jfleong/minimal-mistakes/_posts/2016-08-29-getting-started.md

 # What will is this blog and why should you read it?

 I am creating this blog to post anything related to my career as a software developer.
+Posts will include (but not limited to):

+* Technical finding/trick/hack that helped me solve problems (that's what engineers do right?)
-Whether that be a technical finding/trick/hack that I think is worth sharing with the world or a social finding/trick/hack as I learn to work with different types of people and manage my own career development.
+* Non-technical finding/trick/hack that helps me work well with different types of people
+* Anything else that I learn as I manage my own career development.